KawaYww/tola-ssg/README.md

 ## Introduction

 `Tola`: A static site generator for Typst-based blog.

-The `tola` command handles the most tedious tasks unrelated to Typst itself.
+It handles the most tedious tasks unrelated to Typst itself.

 e.g.,
-- watch changes in multiple files and recompile
+- watching changes and recompile post
-- provide a local server to preview
+- local server for previewing
-- to prevent users from typing tedious/repetitive command options, like `typst compile --features html --format html --root ./  --font-path ./ xxx.typ xxx/index.html`
+- preventing users from typing tedious/repetitive command which user doesn't matter
-- run `typst compile ...` and `tailwindcss -i input.css ...` (`tola` comes with built-in Tailwind CSS support out of the box.) (developing in `v0.5.0`)
+- built-in tailwind-css support, out of the box
-- deploy the generated blog to github-page/cloudflare-page/vercal-page (developing in `v0.5.0`)
+- deploying the generated blog to github/cloudflare/vercal page
-- provide a small-kernel typst template file, so that most people can customize their own site easily  (developing )
+- providing typst template file with a small kernal, so that most people can customize their own site easily (in plan)

-*Note*: The release 0.5.0 is comming soon.
+*Note*: The release 0.5.0 is comming soon. (tailwindcss integration, github deployment)

 ## Philosophy

 The philosophy of Tola:
-**Please just focus on Typst itself(`tola` helps you get it!)**
+**Please just focus on Typst itself**

+`tola` helps you get closer!
+- A lightweight and minimal abstraction layer should be provided, which allows users to work without being locked into a rigid framework.
+- If you can accomplish something more easily with Typst, then you’d better use Typst.
+- Keep the core simple and maintainable, and enjoy it.

 ## Examples